tvannoy/vhdl-style-guide/docs/concurrent_rules.rst

 This rule checks alignment of multiline concurrent conditional signal statements.

-Refer to the section `Configuring Concurrent Alignment Rules <configuring.html#configuring-concurrent-alignment-rules>`_ for information on formatting options.
+Refer to the section `Configuring Concurrent and Variable Assignment Alignment Rules <configuring.html#configuring-concurrent-and-variable-assignment-alignment-rules>`_ for information on formatting options.

 **Violation**